-Today, Jing Shu wore a neatly pressed formal suit.
-Even though the outfit looked strict and professional, it couldn't hide the youthful air around her or the soft glow of her fair skin.
-Still, Lai Ziba felt the powerful pressure coming off her like a mountain pressing down on his chest, making it hard to breathe.
+Today, Jing Shu wore a neatly pressed formal suit that fit her frame with sharp, clean lines.
+Even though the outfit looked strict and professional, it couldn't hide the youthful air around her or the soft glow of her fair skin under the dim factory lights.
+Still, Lai Ziba felt the powerful pressure coming off her like a mountain pressing down on his chest.
+It made it hard for him to breathe as he stood before her.

 "Bold of you!"

-Before Manager Tuo could even finish his words, Jing Shu waved her hand.
-The whole crowd started whispering among themselves.
-Everyone knew this woman.
+Before Manager Tuo could even finish his words, Jing Shu waved her hand to quiet him.
+The whole crowd started whispering among themselves, the sound like a swarm of bees in the large hall.
+Everyone knew this woman was important.
 Wasn't she the same person Manager Tuo had gone up to shake hands with when she got out of the car?
 Even Director Su had been standing behind her like an assistant back then.

 "I'm the investor of this factory and the developer of the ZS880 Red Nematode Reproduction Solution.
 You can call me Boss Jing," she said calmly, looking down at Lai Ziba from above.

-For some reason, Lai Ziba, who'd been loud and arrogant a moment ago, suddenly lost all his bravado.
+For some reason, Lai Ziba, who had been loud and arrogant a moment ago, suddenly lost all his bravado.
+He shifted his weight from one foot to the other.

 "B-Boss Jing, h-hello.
 I didn't mean anything by it.
 I was just saying the factory definitely needs bodyguards around the clock, right?
-Otherwise, what if someone with sticky fingers tries to steal something, or robbers come for the food supply?
+Otherwise, what is there to stop someone with sticky fingers trying to steal something, or robbers coming for the food supply?
 My brothers and I can handle that, no problem.
-We're not asking much, either.
+We aren't asking for much, either.
 As long as we get food and a place to stay, we're good," he said, sneaking a glance at Zhang Zi.

-Jing Shu let out a small, disdainful laugh.
+Jing Shu let out a small, disdainful laugh at his suggestion.
 "Bodyguards?
-Don't need them.
+We don't need them.
 Anyone with sticky fingers wouldn't dare anyway.
-The rules Manager Tuo didn't finish reading earlier will be printed out later.
+The rules Manager Tuo didn't finish reading earlier will be posted later.
 Every employee has the right to supervise each other.
-Once someone's caught stealing and the evidence's confirmed, the person who reports them will directly inherit all of their points and star level.
+Once someone is caught stealing and the evidence is confirmed, the person who reports them will directly inherit all of their points and star level.
 The thief will then be sent to the inner zone for labor reform and won't be coming out again.
 So maybe think twice about the consequences."

 Then she added, "But an inspector position might be necessary."